Kong/kong/UPGRADE.md

 Here is the list of breaking changes introduced in 0.11:

+- Migrations are **not** executed automatically by `kong start` anymore.
+Migrations are now a **manual** process, via the `kong migrations` command.
+This is to enforce the "single node running migrations" rule.
 - Kong is now entirely stateless, and as such, the `/cluster` endpoint of the Admin API has for now disappeared.
-This endpoint used to retrieve the state of the Serf agent running on other nodes to ensure they were part of the same cluster.
+This endpoint, in previous versions of Kong, retrieved the state of the Serf agent running on other nodes to ensure they were part of the same cluster.
 Starting from 0.11, all Kong nodes connected to the same datastore are guaranteed to be part of the same cluster without requiring additional channels of communication.
 - Several updates were made to the Nginx configuration template.
 If you are using a custom template, you **must** apply those modifications.
 See below for a list of changes to apply.